coreui/coreui/docs/content/components/toasts.md

 ## Placement

-Place toasts with custom CSS as you need them.
-The top right is often used for notifications, as is the top middle.
-If you're only ever going to show one toast at a time, put the positioning styles right on the `.toast`.
+Place toasts with custom CSS where needed.
+The top right and top middle are common positions for notifications.
+If you're only ever going to display one toast at a time, apply the positioning styles directly to the `.toast`.

 {{< example stackblitz_add_js="true" >}}
 <form>